rudders/homebridge-http/README.md

 This module has recently been updated to support an additional method to read the power state of the device and the brightness level.
 Specify the `status_url` in your config.json that returns the status of the device as an integer (0 = off, 1 = on).

+In the latest version you can use custom status responses beyond 0 and 1

+For example include these in config.json, these work with motion, exchange for what you get from your status url.
+"status_on": "ACTIVE",
+"status_off": "PAUSE",

 Specify the `brightnesslvl_url` to return the current brightness level as an integer.

 Switch Handling and brightness Handling support 3 methods, yes for polling on app load, realtime for constant polling or no polling